tkngch/MCMC-for-Nested-Data/README.md

 There exist several libraries to run MCMC (e.g., PyMC and Stan), but I could not find one which suits my needs.
-While hierarchical Bayes is doable with the existing libraries, but those libraries often do not work with a custom likelihood function.
-Even when they do, their sampling procedures are not optimized and require a large number of calls to the objective function or the large number of iterations for MCMC.
+While hierarchical Bayes is doable with the existing libraries, those libraries often do not work with a custom likelihood function.
+Even when they do, their sampling procedures are not optimized and require a large number of calls to the objective function or the large number of iterations for MCMC (as of mid-2015).
 This is my attempt for a general purpose MCMC module for nested data.

 Parts of this module is influenced by PyMC, but I did not fork PyMC, because 1) the procedure is quite a bit different and I could not think of a way to